Please use your DNA and

 those trying to identify their anonymous ancestors can be so concerned

 about anonymising their own identity.

 their birth surname, so you should as a minimum identify yourself by

 your birth surname with an initial or a title, e.g., P Waldron or Mr

 surname or marital status reveal nothing about your DNA, so you may

 keep these private if you wish.
-If you use a pseudonym, then you will
+If you use a pseudonym in place of a real surname, then you will

 tree, contact you or share the information about your ancestry that

 they have and that you do not have.

 If you are a married woman (or for any other reason use a